peterjaap/TogglMoneybirdIntegration/README.md

 ```
 $ php application.php
 ```
-The first time you'll run the application it will ask you a number of inputs and write them to the config.yml file.
+The application will run you through a number of steps to create your invoice;

 1. (optional, only when multiple are found) Choose Toggl workspace
 2. Choose which project you want to find entries for.